mongodb-js/compass/test/README.md

 - `renderer`: Electron-specific tests run in the renderer process
 - `functional`: Slow functional test using Spectron (launches the application)

+NOTE: The packages suite is not run by default (when you do npm test), we plan to fix them in COMPASS-704.

 You can run any subset of tests with command line flags, for example:

 ```